staafl/youtube-bulk-upload-ui/README.md

 ## Building

-To build the project you'll need to provide your own client_secret.json from Google Cloud since if I publish the client secret used in the binary, Google will likely revoke it.
+To build the project you'll need to provide your own client_secret.json from Google Cloud, since if I publish the client secret used in the binary, Google will likely revoke it.
 Protecting the client secret is also the reason why the published release is obfuscated.
 Just paste the JSON file in a static class ClientSecret with a string constant.

 ## Donations